-Cognitive Processing Therapy (CPT) focuses on how a person perceives a traumatic event and processes the associated "stuck" beliefs.
-It is a type of talk therapy designed to help people recover from Post-Traumatic Stress Disorder (PTSD) and related conditions.
+CPT is a type of talk therapy designed to help people recover from Post-Traumatic Stress Disorder (PTSD) and related conditions.
 It is a short-term therapy (usually 12 therapy sessions), but can vary depending on each individual's experiences and need.
+Through CPT, a person will identify and change unhelpful beliefs they may have developed after a traumatic experience—especially thoughts that keep them feeling stuck, unsafe, or guilty.

 Core concepts of CPT